-The conference will be held in the FORT SCIENCE (Interactive Science Centre Of Palacký University Olomouc, Czech Republic) between 30 June to 2 July 2019.
+The conference will be held in the FORT SCIENCE (Interactive Science Centre Of Palacký University Olomouc, Czech Republic) from 30 June to 2 July 2019.
 The University has a strong tradition in plant hormone chemistry.

 Olomouc is a charming, historic and largely undiscovered city in Moravia, situated about 2 hours by train east of Prague and an hour north-east of Brno.